 Despite recent developments, Morsi and his office insisted that the planned constitutional referendum would proceed on December 15.
 Egyptian Vice President Mahmoud Mekky also said that "the door is open" to amend the disputed articles of the Constitution ahead of the referendum.
 This was reportedly turned down by the opposition groups who said that a dialogue is only possible if Morsi retracts his controversial decrees.

-At the same time, anti-Morsi demonstrators set fire to and attacked a number of Muslim Brotherhood offices throughout the country, according to local media.
+During the clashes on Wednesday, Muslim Brotherhood supporters destroyed a tent camp erected by the opposition.At the same time, anti-Morsi demonstrators set fire to and attacked a number of Muslim Brotherhood offices throughout the country, according to local media.
 Offices in Ismailia and Damietta, north of Cairo, as well as in Zagazig were attacked.